 For operating dates and hours of our visitor centers, backcountry offices and ranger stations, please visit our Operating Hours and Seasons page.

-Plowing of Glacier's roads begins in late March on the east side of the park and by the beginning of April, plow crews turn their focus to the Going-to-the-Sun Road.
+Plowing of Glacier's roads begins in late March on the east side of the park and by the beginning of April, plow crews turn their focus to Going-to-the-Sun Road.
 Plowing of this historic landmark can take two and a half to three months.
 By mid to late May, most roads will be open for vehicle travel with the exception of the Going-to-the-Sun Road.
-Portions of the Going-to-the-Sun Road are open year round however the entire road will not open prior to Friday, June 21, 2013 due to the Going-to-the-Sun Rehabilitation Project.
+Portions of Going-to-the-Sun Road are open year round, however the entire road will not open prior to certain specified dates as part of the Going-to-the-Sun Rehabilitation Project.
 The actual date of opening will depend on whether crews have finished plowing the road.
 Please visit our Plowing and Road Status pages for the most up to date information.
 Photos of our plowing operation can be viewed at our Flickr site.